Growth of hexagonal BN crystals by traveling-solvent floating zone: Discussion

 \section{Discussion}

 From the previous results the most apparent growth variable affecting the h-BN crystal quality is the flux composition.
 The published CBF work shows that, for that technique, the choice of Fe or Fe-Cr yields relatively minor differences in crystal quality and has no significant impact on crystal size \cite{liu2017,li2020a,li2021}.
 This is unexpected since the solubility of N in Fe alone is significantly lower than in Cr alone \cite{raghavan1987,deluca1973} and the increased concentration of Cr is well known to increase N solubility in Fe-Cr alloys \cite{frisk1990}.
-Consistent with the CBF results, the microCT data indicates that, with other parameters held constant at appropriately optimized values, both Fe and FeCr can yield relatively large regions of largely flux-free h-BN (see Fig. \ref{fig2}a versus Fig. \ref{fig2}c and Fig. \ref{fig3}a versus Fig. \ref{fig3}c).
+Consistent with the CBF results, the microCT data indicates that, with other parameters held constant at appropriately optimized values, both Fe (sample \textbf{1}) and FeCr (samples \textbf{2} and \textbf{5}) can yield relatively large regions of largely flux-free h-BN via TSFZ.

-However, in contrast to the CBF results, optical characterization indicates that significantly higher quality is obtained from TSFZ growth without the use of Cr in the flux.
-In the PL data (Fig. \ref{fig6}a) the sharp reduction in the signals near $E$ = 3.9 eV and 4.1 eV for sample \textbf{1} (Fe flux) as compared to \textbf{2} and \textbf{3} (FeCrB$_{0.2}$ flux) qualitatively indicates a higher purity.
-Furthermore, only sample \textbf{1} shows sharp phonon-assisted emission lines.
-Since samples \textbf{1} and \textbf{2} were grown under otherwise identical conditions, we conclude that the difference in flux composition leads to the differences in the PL spectrum.
-The Raman spectroscopy results show a similar comparison, with the FWHM of the two modes consistently narrower for samples grown with Fe or FeB$_{0.2}$ (Fig. \ref{fig5}a and Fig. S6) as compared to those grown with FeCr or FeCrB$_{0.2}$ under similar conditions (Fig. \ref{fig5}b, Fig. S7 and Fig. S8).
-Overall, these results indicate that including Cr in the flux, at least at the utilized composition, worsens the crystallinity of samples grown by TSFZ.
-This may be related to the formation of Cr nitrides — observed via PXRD in samples with trapped flux (Fig. S4) and in the volatilized material (not shown) — which disrupt the crystallization of h-BN.
-Again, these results are surprising since the optical properties of CBF samples grown with Fe and Fe-Cr are similar \cite{liu2017,li2020a,li2021}.
-This points to a difference between the crystallization processes in the two growth techniques which further comparative experiments and characterization will be needed to understand.
+However, in contrast to the CBF results with metal fluxes, optical characterization indicates that higher quality is obtained from TSFZ growth without the use of Cr in the flux.
+In the PL data (Fig. \ref{fig6}a) the sharp reduction in the signals near $E$ = 3.9 eV and 4.1 eV for sample \textbf{1} (Fe flux) as compared to \textbf{2} (FeCrB$_{0.2}$ flux) qualitatively indicates a higher purity.
+Furthermore, sample \textbf{1} shows the clearest phonon-assisted emission lines.
+Since samples \textbf{1} and \textbf{2} in Fig. \ref{fig6} were grown under otherwise identical conditions, we conclude that the difference in flux composition leads to the differences in the PL spectrum.
+The Raman spectroscopy results show a similar comparison, with the FWHM of the two modes consistently narrower for sample \textbf{1} than for sample \textbf{2}.
+This is further confirmed by the more limited Raman data set (Fig. S9) from a different section of sample \textbf{2}.
+This data also shows a broader FWHM for the intralayer mode than sample \textbf{1}, confirming that this behavior is consistent throught the sample.